-The General Obligation Bonds, Series 2024 (the "Bonds") will be issued by the City of Harper, Kansas (the "City" or "Issuer"), as fully registered bonds, without coupons, and, when issued, will be registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the Bonds.
-Purchases of the Bonds will be made in book-entry form, in the denominations of \$5,000 or any integral multiple thereof (the "Authorized Denomination") and shall be numbered in such manner as the Bond Registrar shall determine.
-Purchasers will not receive certificates representing their interests in the Bonds purchased.
-So long as Cede & Co. is the registered owner of the Bonds, as nominee for DTC, references herein to the Bond owners or registered owners shall mean Cede & Co. as aforesaid, and shall not mean the Beneficial Owners (herein defined) of the Bonds.
-Principal will be payable upon presentation and surrender of the Bonds by the registered owners thereof at the office of the Treasurer of the State of Kansas, Topeka, Kansas, as paying agent and bond registrar (the "Paying Agent" and "Bond Registrar").
-Interest payable on each Bond shall be paid to the persons who are the registered owners of the Bonds as of the close of business on the fifteenth day (whether or not a business day) of the calendar month preceding each interest payment date by check or draft of the Paying Agent mailed to such registered owner, or in the case of an interest payment to a registered owner of \$500,000 or more in aggregate principal amount of Bonds, by electronic transfer.
-So long as DTC or its nominee, Cede & Co., is the Owner of the Bonds, such payments will be made directly to DTC.
+The General Obligation Temporary Notes, Series 2025 (the "Notes") will be issued by the City of Harper, Kansas (the "City" or "Issuer"), as fully registered Notes without coupons and, when issued, will be registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the Notes.
+Purchases of the Notes will be made in book-entry form, in the denomination of \$5,000 or any integral multiples thereof (the "Authorized Denomination") and shall be numbered in such manner as the Note Registrar shall determine.
+Purchasers will not receive certificates representing their interests in Notes purchased.
+So long as Cede & Co. is the registered owner of the Notes, as nominee of DTC, references herein to the Note owners or registered owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as herein defined) of the Notes.
+Principal will be payable at stated maturity or earlier redemption upon presentation and surrender of the Notes by the registered owners thereof at the office of the Treasurer of the State of Kansas, Topeka, Kansas, as note registrar and paying agent (the "Note Registrar" and "Paying Agent").
+Interest on each Note will be payable semiannually on April 1 and October 1, commencing on October 1, 2025 to the persons who are registered owners of the Notes as of the close of business on the fifteenth day (whether or not a business day) of the calendar month preceding each interest payment date by check or draft of the Paying Agent mailed to such registered owner or, in the case of an interest payment to a registered owner of \$500,000 or more in aggregate principal amount of Notes, by electronic transfer.
+So long as DTC or its nominee, Cede & Co., is the Owner of the Notes, such payments will be made directly to DTC.
 DTC is expected, in turn, to remit such principal and interest to the DTC Participants (herein defined) for subsequent disbursement to the Beneficial Owners.
-Principal of the Bonds will be payable annually on each October 1, beginning October 1, 2025, and semi-annual inte